 A pilgrimage to Santiago is not complete until the pilgrim performs three traditional tasks.

-When one enters into the Pórtico da Gloria, you immediately see the famous central vertical column.
+When I entered into the Pórtico da Gloria, for the first time in 2014, I was able to immediately see the famous central vertical column.
+(The portico can no longer be approached without purchasing a ticket into a special, museum entrance, see farther below for more of an explanation!)
 It is the column that bears the indentations of the fingers of thousands of pilgrims over the centuries, whom upon entering the cathedral, placed their hand on this column to express gratitude and accept the blessing of being there.

-It is the first task of the pilgrim, upon ending her pilgrimage, to touch this column.
-I was sorely disappointed when I discovered that due to the restoration work on the cathedral of Santiago de Compostela, this column was blocked off.
+It is the first task of the pilgrim, upon ending her pilgrimage, to touch this column (this is also no longer possible).
+I was sorely disappointed on my first arrival here when I discovered that due to the restoration work on the cathedral of Santiago de Compostela, this column was blocked off.
 All I could do was take this photo.
+Again, this was in 2014.

-While my photo is dark because of the scaffolding above that cloaked the column, if you look very carefully, you will see five depressions from the fingers of the right hand.
+While my photo is dark because of the scaffolding above that cloaked the column during construction, if you look very carefully, you will see five depressions from the fingers of the right hand, toward the bottom of the column.
 This is where hundreds of thousands of pilgrims have touched the column over the millennia.

 Atop the mullion, of course, sits Santiago with his pilgrim's staff in his hand, though not easily seen in the photo below:

-Unfortunately, in 2015 when I visited the cathedral of Santiago de Compostela, the entire Pórtico da Gloria was inaccessible due to the renovation!
+Unfortunately, in 2015 and in 2017 when I visited the cathedral of Santiago de Compostela, the entire Pórtico da Gloria was inaccessible due to the renovation!
 What a disappointment!
-I hope that when you visit, you will be able to see these glorious features of the cathedral.

 As you enter the central nave, the high altar comes into focus, a gilded wonder.
 The gilded effigy of St. James, in the middle is surrounded by golden angels, white horses and all manner of columns, scroll work and embellishments.

-You can also see the silver botafumerio (incense burner) to the upper right of St. James head.
+You can also see the silver botafumeiro (incense burner) to the upper right of St. James head.

 Behind the altar of St. James, head towards the left side to queue in a line delineated with ropes.
 From the rear of the altar, accessed by a stairway you can climb up and embrace the Saint.
 Embracing Santiago is the pilgrim's second task.